 - Reload the project

 - Try the deployment/publish again – it should work now.

-So, what did this do?
-It quite simply shortened the temporary build/publish output path for Visual Studio, so that it didn’t exceed the 260-character limit.
-The publish to Azure went fine after this.
+So, what does this do?
+It quite simply shortens the temporary build/publish output path for Visual Studio, so that it doesn’t exceed the 260-character limit.
+For me, the publish to Azure went fine after this.

 In case you STILL encounter this problem, you may have to actually use some slightly blackish magic to map your code to somewhere on your file system where your paths become shorter.
 Symbolic links might help you – but I never had to go that deep.
 If this doesn’t fix your issue, let me know in the comments section below!

 - How to manually install Windows updates? - November 28, 2023